-Victoza (liraglutide) is a once-a-day injectable drug used to treat type 2 diabetes in adults.
-Danish drug manufacturer Novo Nordisk received approval for Victoza from the Food and Drug Administration (FDA) in January 2010.
+Victoza (liraglutide) is a once-a-day drug manufactured by Novo Nordisk.
+It was approved by the Food and Drug Administration (FDA) in January 2010.
 Victoza is similar to Amylin Pharmaceuticals’ injectable diabetes drug Byetta (exenatide) in that it aims to lower blood sugar by mimicking a hormone called GLP-1.
 As of March 2013, almost 1 million Americans took Victoza or another GLP-1 mimetic.

 Novo Nordisk reported $475.8 million in Victoza sales in the first quarter of 2013, up 36 percent from a year earlier.
 Victoza is the company’s hottest product by far.
 Worldwide Victoza sales for 2012 topped out at $1.7 billion, accounting for more than 12 percent of Novo Nordisk’s full-year sales.
 A month’s supply of Victoza, at the average dose, costs about $500 without insurance; in comparison, Byetta costs about $170 per month.

 Celebrity chef Paula Deen was a spokeswoman for Victoza until June 2013, when Novo Nordisk cut ties with her after she admitted having used racist language.
 She originally signed a $6 million, two-year contract.
 Though it is effective in controlling blood sugar, Victoza may be linked to dangerous side effects, including pancreatitis and thyroid cancer.
 Product liability lawsuits are expected to follow.